PPBDS/tutorial.helpers/vignettes/instructions.md

 We have provided four additions to the Addins menu: "Tutorial Code Exercise", "Tutorial Written Exercise (with Answer)", "Tutorial Written Exercise (no Answer)" and "Format Tutorial Chunk Labels."
 Give them a try!
 The first three each insert the skeleton for the next Exercise, featuring all the key component parts.
 It even takes a guess at the correct Exercise number.
 The "Format Tutorial Chunk Labels" Addin is the most useful.
 Always run it before testing your tutorial.
 It ensures that all the Exercises are sequentially numbered and that all the code chunk names are correct and unique.

 You can find the addins in the "Addins" tab on the top toolbar of RStudio.
 Please make sure that your cursor located at the point at which you want to insert the new Exercise.
-You may need to "Install and Restart" the **all.primer.tutorials** package for the Addins to appear.
+You may need to "Install and Restart" the **tutorial.helpers** package for the Addins to appear.

 <img src="images/code-exercise-1.png" alt="plot of chunk unnamed-chunk-7" width="75%" height="75%" />